Multigenerational Playgrounds: 3 Ways to Make your Play Space Fun (and Beneficial) for All Ages

 Design the playground to include play equipment that encourages adults to engage in playful behavior with children.
 Products like Expression Swing® allow an adult to swing face-to-face and eye-to-eye with a child.
 Renowned play researcher, Dr. Stuart Brown, MD, tells us when a parent and child's eyes meet while playing in this way it creates opportunities for significant emotional bonding (also called attunement), and enhances the cognitive and decision-making centers of the brain in both the child and the adult.

-Challenge Course® by GameTime is a fun and social recreation option that combines a timed obstacle course and a mobile app to encourage friends and family members to compete against the clock or with one another.
-In cities across North America, children and adults are flocking to parks to challenge themselves and each other.
+Challenge Course® by GameTime is a fun outdoor obstacle course option that combines a timed obstacle course and a mobile app to encourage friends and family members to compete against the clock or with one another.
+Children and adults are flocking to obstacle courses to challenge themselves and each other.
 In schools, PE teachers use the mobile app to help students track their progress over time, and to compare their school's progress with schools across the country.

-By taking the time to plan a space that appeals to people of all ages, you can create a play and recreation area that attracts more visitors, encourages people to be more active and enhances the quality of life for everyone in your community.
+By taking the time to plan a multigenerational playground and recreation area that appeals to people of all ages, you can create a space that attracts more visitors, encourages people to be more active and enhances the quality of life for everyone in your community.
 To learn more about building a multigenerational play area, contact a GameTime representative in your neighborhood.